open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 As called out in OTEP 4947, this combination of constant switching and the high cost of running code at each switch means an implementation of that spec would not be efficient for current versions of Node.js.
+The code that would have to run is also worse than ordinary JavaScript: OTEP 4947 keeps its record pointer in a native thread-local, so keeping that pointer current from JavaScript means an FFI crossing at every switch.
+Running code at each switch is expensive;
+crossing into native code at each switch is worse.
+Avoiding both is what the success criteria below are built around.
 As a consequence, Node.js remains one of the few runtimes for which the profiler already ships an unwinder (`interpreter/nodev8`) but would still have no way to attribute a sample to a trace even if an OTEP 4947 thread-context reader for its default schema ships.